This article may contain compensated links. Please read the disclosure for more info.

-The piano became more popular than ever in the history of the piano during the Romantic Era (approx. late 1700's-mid 1800's).
-With the social rise of the middle class it also became the most favored instrument in the home.
+The piano became more popular than ever in the history of the piano during the Romantic Era (approx. late 1700's-mid 1800s).
+With the social rise of the middle class, the piano became the most favored instrument in the home.

 Around 1800, the upright piano was invented.

-It had a louder sound than the Square piano, which also had been a popular and practical instrument for the home, and did not take up too much space either so it was a suitable replacement.
+It had a louder sound than the Square piano, which also had been a popular and practical instrument for the home.
+It did not take up too much space, so it was a suitable replacement.

-For the daughters of the middle class family it was socially considered a real bonus to be able to play the piano.
+For the daughters of a middle-class family, it was socially considered a real bonus to be able to play the piano.
 (As well as to be able to do some needlework and other suitable skills for a young lady…)

 The romantic era generally bloomed with new inventions and often bizarre designs.
-(Think Mary Shelley's "Frankenstein";- ).
+(Think Mary Shelley's "Frankenstein" and "Dracula";- ).
 The piano was no exception.

-Many crazy remodels of the piano took place - but finally the "classical" design of the first pianos, as well as the upright piano, has proven to survive with its simpler beauty until today.
+Many crazy remodels of the piano took place.
+But finally, the "classical" design of the first pianos and the upright piano has proven to survive with its more unadorned beauty until today.